 In addition to the 90/10 Rule, cohort default rates, gainful employment and limits on the number of ATB students discussed above, changes to admissions advisor compensation policies, other changes promulgated by the DOE and the current economic slowdown have all led to significant deterioration in student enrollments.
-In the second quarter of 2012, we were able to reduce this deterioration and achieve an 18.4% increase in student starts.
-We believe this increase is due to several factors, including (a) the addition of three new campuses; (b) the introduction of new programs at several of our schools; (c) our admissions representatives becoming more comfortable with the new regulations; and (d) lower prior year enrollments.
-We believe that the decline in student starts as compared to prior-year periods will continue to improve in the second half of 2012 but at a slower pace, and while we cannot accurately predict to what degree with any certainty, we believe that the loss of the ATB student enrollments coupled with what we expect to be a prolonged economic downtum will slow our rate of growth.
+This deterioration continued into the third quarter of 2012 as we experienced a decrease in student starts of 16.7% versus the third quarter of 2011.
+While this decrease was mostly expected due to July starts that started in the second quarter of 2012, the elimination of the ability to enroll ATB students commencing on July 1·2012 and the shutdown of seven campuses, the economic environment continues to negatively impact enrollments as students and their parents are hesitant to take on debt.
+We believe that the decline in student starts as compared to prior-year periods will continue to improve in the next few quarters but at a slower pace, and while we cannot accurately predict to what degree with any certainty, we believe that the loss of the ATB student enrollments coupled with what we expect to be a prolonged economic downturn will slow our rate of growth.

-As we enter the second half of 2012 we expect the rate of deceleration to continue to improve but the current economic climate and regulatory activity makes it difficult to predict enrollment.
+As we enter the fourth quarter of 2012 we expect the rate of deceleration to continue to improve but the current economic climate and regulatory activity makes it difficult to predict enrollment.
 While we expect enrollments to improve, if they do not, our revenue could decline further, which could have a material adverse effect on our profitability.